BasileBron/Data-Structure-and-Algorithm/README.md

 Also a graph with only a few edge would mainly filled the array with zeros...

+pros:
-cons :
+- insertion and deletion are quick and easy cons :
 - Take a lot of space.
 - Take space even when there is no edges.